-Because your spouse will continue to earn an income for a period of time, this is an opportunity to postpone tapping into some or all of your retirement nest egg and/or delay claiming Social Security, either of which will help to improve your long-term financial picture.
-For example, although you will be eligible for Social Security benefits as early as age 62, you'll lock in a higher monthly benefit for the rest of your life if you wait to begin receiving payments.
+If your spouse will continue to earn an income, you might be able to postpone when you tap into some (or all) of your retirement nest egg.
+And even though you will be eligible for Social Security as early as age 62, if you wait to claim your benefits, you'll lock in a higher monthly benefit for the rest of your life for each year you wait up to age 70.

-Although only one of you will be retiring, both of you will be affected.
-So talk through your expectations and decide together what you'll spend, how you'll cover your expenses and who will be responsible for what as you start this new chapter in your lives.
+Talking through your expectations will help you and your partner decide what you'll spend, how you'll cover your expenses and who will be responsible for what as you start this new chapter in your lives.